Stability of Transformers under Layer Normalization: Forward Stability of Transformers

 This phenomenon has been empirically observed in~\cite{sun2024massive,kim2025peri}, but limited theoretical explanations are provided.
 In contrast, our theory shows that even an optimal solution to the training problem can produce unbounded hidden states.
 This provides a theoretical basis for the common training instabilities reported in the literature.

 A detailed proof of~\Cref{thm:Pre-LN_illposed} is given in the Appendix.
-The central argument is to examine the optimality conditions of the training problem, which are a Hamilton-Jacobi-Bellman (HJB) partial differential equation (PDE) coupled with a continuity equation that characterizes the evolution of the density of $\bfX(t)$.
-Under Pre-LN, the Hamiltonian of the HJB PDE does not exist and equals infinity.
-Consequently, there is no well-defined optimality conditions which characterize the solution.
-This implies that the training problem is degenerate.
-In particular, it admits solutions with arbitrarily large velocity fields $f^{\rm Pre}$.
+The central argument is to examine the optimality conditions of the training problem, which are a discrete-time Hamilton-Jacobi-Bellman (HJB) partial differential equation (PDE) coupled with a mass transport equation that characterizes the evolution of the density of $\bfX_i$'s.
+Specifically, under Pre-LN and for each target output $\bfy$, the HJB PDE is given by